Construction Products Regulation 2011 (CPR)

-Note UK marking is only mandatory, where a harmonized standard is available against which to declare the performance of the product.
-Where there is no harmonized standard, the manufacturer may choose to demonstrate compliance via Technical Assessment.
+Note UK marking is only mandatory, where a designated standard is available against which to declare the performance of the product.
+Where there is no designated standard, the manufacturer may choose to demonstrate compliance via Technical Assessment.

 The Construction Products Regulation 2011 itself does not define the required verification procedure for any particular product or group of products.
 Instead, a large number of Decisions have followed which essentially determine whether the manufacturer can self-certify their products or the involvement of an independent body (an “approved body”) is required.
 There are 5 levels of verification which define whether the manufacturer or approved body are responsible for various tasks.

 The objective is to create standards for every construction product ‘permanently incorporated in the works’.
 So far, over 400 have been recognised and their reference has been published, many more are in progress or planned.
 A list of the Standards can be found on the UK Government website.